 The basics of the MACD indicator

-Since the MACD is based on moving averages, it’s ideal for analyzing momentum in price, finding trend-following entries and staying in trends until momentum is dying off.
+As I said, the MACD is based on moving averages ad this means that it’s ideal for analyzing momentum, finding trend-following entries and staying in trends until momentum is dying off.

 There are 2 MACD signals in particular that we will explore in this article and explain step by step how to use the MACD to find trades: